hanskellner/Fusion360Voronoi/README.md

 ## TODO and Issues

+- The Padding amount works well with rectangular profiles but not with angled ones.
 - Inserting a voronoi diagram with many cells may cause Fusion 360 to hang for a long time.
 There may be no workaround on the add-in side.
 - When using a profile, the voronoi diagram *may* not be inserted at the offset of the profile.
 The workaround is to:
     1. Edit the sketch containing the voronoi